CAIN Web Service

 Material is added to this site on a regular basis - information on this page may change

-based on a revised and updated version of Malcolm Sutton's book.
+This on-line resource is based on a revised and updated version of Malcolm Sutton's book (see below).
 Since publication of his book Malcolm Sutton has been updating and revising the information in his files.
 In October 1999 he agreed to make the information available to the CAIN Project.
 In October 2002 the information was updated to December 2001.
+Relatives of those killed, and CAIN users, provide additional information on a regular basis.
+Malcolm Sutton checks this information and an update is conducted.

-Draft List of Deaths Related to the Conflict in:
+web page image Draft List of Deaths Related to the Conflict, 2002 to Present

 The stories of the men, women and children who died as a result of the Northern Ireland troubles